 On February 25, 2021 the Board of Directors approved the authorization to repurchase up to 2,000,000 shares of the Company's common stock (the 2021 Repurchase Plan), which approximated 6.7% of the shares outstanding as of the approval date.
 The actual timing of any share repurchases will be determined by the Company's management and therefore the total value of the shares to be purchased under the program is subject to change.
-The 2021 Repurchase Plan has no expiration date (in accordance with applicable laws and regulations) and as of and for year ended December 31, 2021, the Company repurchased 63,317 shares.
-There were 223 shares repurchased during 2021 under the 2019 Repurchase Plan.
+The 2021 Repurchase Plan has no expiration date (in accordance with applicable laws and regulations) and as of and for year ended December 31, 2022, the Company repurchased 576,881 shares.
+The Company repurchased 63,317 shares during the year ended December 31, 2021.

 In connection with approval of the 2021 Repurchase Plan, the Company's previous repurchase program adopted on November 12, 2019 (the 2019 Repurchase Plan) was terminated.
-Under the 2019 Repurchase Plan, during the year ended December 31, 2020 the Company had repurchased 858,717 total shares.
-There were no shares of common stock repurchased under any plans during the year ended December 31, 2019.
+Under the 2019 Repurchase Plan, during the years ended December 31, 2021 and 2020 the Company had repurchased 223 and 858,717 shares, respectively.